superb-dev/wallet-fastapi-dynamodb/README.md

 The system will use the `UpdateItem` operation to implement an atomic counter—a numeric attribute that is incremented, unconditionally, without interfering with other write requests.

-In other words, the numeric value increments each time you call UpdateItem.

 We might use an atomic counter to update the balance using deposit operation.
 In this case, your application would increment a numeric value, regardless of its current value.